prebid/prebid.github.io/dev-docs/activity-controls.md

 The [full list of activities Prebid supports](#activities) is below.

-Think of an activity as a 'gatekeeper' that make an important decision:
+Think of an activity control as a 'gatekeeper' that makes the decision about whether the activity should be allowed in this specific context:

-- Should I allow this cookie to be set?
+- Should I allow this cookie to be set for bidderA?
-- Should I allow this usersync?
+- Should I allow this usersync for bidderB?
-- Is it ok for this data to be passed to bidders?
+- Is it ok for this data to be passed to bidderC and analyticsD?
 - etc.

-This 'gatekeeper' in Prebid.js core checks with the Activity Controls to see whether that activity is allowed.
-The configuration for the activity can come from regulation modules, custom functions in the page, or a rule-based JSON config.
+Prebid.js core checks with the Activity Controls to see whether an activity is allowed.
+The configuration for the activity can come from modules, custom functions in the page, or a rule-based JSON config.

 ### Example Activity Control